 Yes, absolutely.
 Please see the README in the nbviewer repository on GitHub for instructions and options.

 Please select the appropriate issue template in the nbviewer issue tracker on GitHub.

-Please post your questions about using nbviewer in the jupyter/help issue tracker or in the Jupyter Google Group.
+Please post your questions about using nbviewer in the Jupyter Community Forum or in the Jupyter Google Group.
 If you would like to propose an enhancement to nbviewer or file a bug report, please open an issue in the jupyter/nbviewer project on GitHub.